One of the Best Pedestrian Street in the World

 I recommend to start from Vörösmarty tér, and walk down to the Central Market Hall.

 Before starting your exploration you can have a cup of cafe with a slice of cake in the famous Gerbeaud Confectionery on Vörösmarty tér.

 Just a few steps from the white marble statue of poet Mihály Vörösmarty you’ll be among promenading tourists on Váci utca.

 Terraced cafes line both sides of the street.
 The neighbourhood is geared towards tourists, so the shops, and cafes are a bit overpriced.

 The palette of shops is varied besides souvenir shops,you’ll find folklore items, wine shops, and exclusive designer shops like Furla or La Nerella.
 There’s a Marks & Spencer too.
-For book lovers the Libri Studium offers a wide choice of English and other foreign language literature.

 The building where the Pesti Színház operates today was once an inn.
 The Philantia flower shop boasts a beautiful sculpted facade and the house next to it is a fine example of secessionist architecture adorned with Zsolnay ceramics.

 A couple of romantic squares with statues add to the charm of Váci utca like the Halárus lány kútja on Kristóf Square(photo on the right):

 There’s a nice ceramic plaquette by the famous artist Margit Kovács depicting the old post coach.